Tab-Alk/RAG-Pipeline-for-Scientific-QA/README.md

 ## Key Insights & Conclusion

 This project highlights the potential of RAG pipelines as a tool for making complex academic material more accessible through conversational AI.
 By combining embeddings, vector search, and language models, the system enables users to engage with dense texts in a more natural and transparent way.
 The modular design supports easy extension to other documents and domains, offering a foundation for future applications in research assistance, education, and private knowledge management.
-Building this pipeline also deepened my understanding of retrieval-augmented systems and their role in bridging search and reasoning—a direction I am eager to continue exploring.
+Building this pipeline also deepened my understanding of retrieval-augmented systems and their role in bridging search and reasoning.